First Communion Registration

 2. Parents' full names (including mother's maiden name)

-3. Place of child's baptism
+3. Place and date of child's baptism

 More Information